2000 YEARS MOSAIC ART

 Photo by: Dr. Avishai Teicher

-BEIT ALPHA SYNAGOGUE MOSIAC
+BEIT ALPHA SYNAGOGUE MOSAIC

 5th-6th Century AD - Beit Alpha